Strong earthquake rocks Crete, Greece’s biggest island, killing at least one person

 “We REALLY FELT this one,” tweeted one witness, while others said they could feel tremors as far away as Santorini, some 92 miles from Crete.

-Seismologist Gerasimos Papadopoulos told Greek media that the quake did not “occur without warning,” adding that there had been activity in the region for “several months.”
+Seismologist Gerasimos Papadopoulos told Greek media that the quake had not “occurred without warning,” adding that there had been activity in the region for “several months.”

 Earthquakes are not uncommon in Greece and Turkey, countries that sit on active fault lines.